top of page

 Performance

-This section focuses largely on the IO540 powered Bearhawk, but with some reference to the IO360 powered aircraft.
+This section focuses largely on real world performance of the IO540 powered Bearhawk, but with some reference to the IO360 powered aircraft.
+Read in conjunction with the article on Engine Selection.

 Landing Distance